AakashGarg54/basic-next-mongo/nextjs.md

 - **_Nested Layouts:_** We can create a layout for a specific component/pages as well.
 As above mentioned, the `Children` will be replaced by all data coming from the `page.tsx` file.
 We can add other tags as per our requirements.

 - **_Route Group Layout:_** We can create a route group layout for a specific `component/pages`.
-Just simply create a route group folder and add the components there with a `layout.tsx` file and same as above, `(children)` will be replaced by the contents from components.
+Just simply create a route group folder and add the components there with a `layout.tsx` file and same as above, `{children}` will be replaced by the contents from components.
 Such as:

   ```javascript
   // pwd will be app/(auth)/(authCustomLayout)/layout.tsx